SuryadeepBanerjee/Surya_Check_Change_Info/README.md

 # Check_Change_Info
 Want to check a string, containing elements of a specific data type, for its 'type()' or to change it to the specific type.
 Its now possible with the 'cci' module.
+Download the 'cci.py' file from this repository
 Try it by reading the Process.txt.